dtm2451/RNAseqPlotR/RNAseqPlotR_Vignette.md

 # RNAseqPlotR

-This is a tutorial for using my currently unamed package of Seurat/DESeq auxiliary functions in RNAseqPlotR.R
+This is a tutorial for using my RNAseqPlotR package of Seurat/DESeq/EdgeR auxiliary functions.
+It is currently in the form of an Rscript, [RNAseqPlotR.R](https://github.com/dtm2451/RNAseqPlotR/RNAseqPlot.R).

-RNAseqPlotR.R is a colorblindness-friendly package of functions built for analysis and visualization of rnaseq data.
+RNAseqPlotR.R is a color blind friendly package of functions built for analysis and visualization of rnaseq data.
 It includes various helper and plotting functions for working with RNAseq data.
-I parsonally use the helper functions (especially meta() and get.metas()) constantly, but I imagine that the main draw for others will be the plotting functions.
+I personally use the helper functions (especially meta() and get.metas()) constantly, but I imagine that the main draw for others will be the plotting functions.

 All plotting functions spit out default-themed plots upon minimal coding input for daily analysis needs, but they also allow various manipulations to provide for out-of-the-box submission-quality figures as well.

-I built the functions while analyzing single cell RNAseq data with Seurat, but since then, I have started to add functionality for handling bulk RNAseq data as well.
-Currently, the bulk capabilities only extend to DESeq-analyzed bulk data, but I plan to add functionality for edgeR in the near future.
+I built the functions while analyzing single cell RNAseq data with Seurat.
+Since then, I have started to add functionality for handling bulk RNAseq data as well.
+Currently, bulk capabilities only extend to DESeq-analyzed bulk data.
+I plan to add functionality for edgeR in the near future.
+I will add information about handling bulk data with these functions at that time.

 NOTE: These functions are currently in a functional though not yet prime-time state.
 My goal is that they will eventually be released as part of a package that will have all the typical function documentation.
 Currently, documentation is in the form of header comments in the function code.
 Hopefully, with those and with this tutorial, all the workings of these functions can be figured out!
 If you have questions about how to do something, or would like to suggest new features, my eamil is <daniel.bunis@ucsf.edu>.

+## Colors:

+The default colors of this package are color blind friendly.
+Source: [Wong B, "Points of view: Color blindness."
+Nature Methods, 2011.](https://www.nature.com/articles/nmeth.1618)  Currently, when you source my package into your workspace, a variable called MYcolors is created that has the 8 colors refenced in the Points of View paper stored inside.
+Lighter and darker versions of these same colors are then appended to make it a 24 color vector.

 ## Plotting Functions